StevenCostiou/The-Pharo-Debugger-Book/chapters/red/index.md

 Then, this `objectId` could be used to get the inspector nodes of the remote object.
 However, we should think about what inspector nodes should be displayed and how.
 Because the values of the instance variables of the remote object will created other proxies in the **client** image and we may have to get the remote values of their own instance variables also...
-This can get complicated as not all objects are serializable (`CompiledMethod`, `CompiledBlock`, etc.), so what inspector nodes should be displayed and how ?
+This can get complicated as not all objects are serializable (`CompiledMethod`, `CompiledBlock`, etc.), so what inspector nodes should be displayed and how?
 I did not manage to answer this question.

 ### Known problems